5 Tiny Investments That Will Elevate Your Baking

 5. Flavored Baking Chips

-Last, but not least, keep some flavored baking chips other than chocolate on hand.
+Keep some flavored baking chips other than chocolate on hand.
 Swapping out or replacing some of the chocolate chips in a recipe with cinnamon, toffee, or caramel chips is a fun way to turn a trusted recipe into something new and fun.
-Plus, they'll even appease those few people in the world who don't like chocolate!
+Plus, they’ll even appease those few people in the world who don’t like chocolate!